 At Toi Rauwhārangi you join an established creative arts college, with the opportunity to work across disciplines and on collaborative projects that will develop leadership skills and foster lifelong connections.
 Students of creative arts develop both critical thinking and technical expertise that prepares them well for a variety of industries and careers.
 Our courses are often based on live briefs and projects, facilitating real world understanding as well as future employment networks.
-Design and fine art degrees offer an integrated honours year to enable students to research more deeply or specialise in their subject area, providing an additional career advantage.
+Design and fine art degrees offer an integrated honours year and commercial music and creative media production offer a one year honours programme to enable students to research more deeply or specialise in their subject area, providing an additional career advantage.